-Matters of child custody are extremely sensitive and must be handled with great care.
+Child custody matters are extremely sensitive and must be handled with great care.
 Missouri courts and all parties involved should ensure that the resultant custody arrangement is in the best interest of the child or children.

-Navigating through a complex child custody case on your own is nearly impossible, and it’s critical that you have support from the start of your case.
+Navigating through a complex child custody case on your own is nearly impossible, and you must have support from the start of your case.
 By working with a seasoned St. Louis child custody attorney, you can protect your child’s well-being and your parental rights under Missouri law.

 Missouri courts use a variety of factors to determine what custody arrangement might work best for the child.
 Ultimately, all arrangements are designed to guarantee that the child is safe from harm in a nurturing environment that maintains a healthy relationship with both parents.

-To achieve this, the courts take a myriad of factors into consideration, including:
+To achieve this, the courts consider a myriad of factors, including:

 Coming to a verdict in a child custody case is no small feat.
 Careful consideration is a must, and courts understand their enormous responsibility when deciding where and with whom a child will live.
 However, many courts do not have the full picture.
 They can only make a determination based on the facts available.